Aerial Filming and Photography

 Camera: For ground based filming or photography I’m currently using a Sony A7Riv (62Mp) full frame mirrorless camera with wide screen ‘Sirui’ Full Frame Anamorphic lenses (1.6x squeeze ratio).
 Recording onto SD card

-A useful addition to camera kit is a Go-Pro camera, the GoPro ‘Hero 13 Black’ provides an option to get additional dynamic content which can seamlessly fit together alongside other content in the edit.
+A useful addition to my camera kit is a Go-Pro camera, the GoPro ‘Hero 13 Black’ provides an option to get additional dynamic content which can seamlessly fit together alongside other content in the edit.
 The many attachments provide versatility in a lightweight compact setup.
 Attachments include Anamorphic (wide screen) lense, underwater housing, camera mounting accessories, surf board, kayak, ski, helmet, bike and car mounts

 Tripod: Three stage tripod with fluid head, lightweight tripod and compact table top tripod